jazzmynd/Webbased-photosharing-application/README.txt

 	4. run schema.sql using MySQL Workbench
 	5. open app.py using your favorite editor, change #PASSWORD in 'app.config['MYSQL_DATABASE_PASSWORD'] = '#PASSWORD'' to your MySQL root password

-	6. back to the terminal, run the app 'w' (or use python3)
+	6. back to the terminal, run the app 'python3 -m flask run' (or use python3)
 	7. open your browser, and open the local website 'localhost:5000'